krissen/snacks-bibtex.nvim/README.md

 ```

 The command name is always displayed, while descriptions, packages, and templates can be toggled on or off as needed.
+Each row renders the enabled columns inline together with a sample citation snippet so you can see what will be inserted before confirming.

 The command picker preview pane renders the highlighted command's output for the current entry so you can verify the exact cite string before inserting.
 All bundled templates render canonical snippets such as `\cite{key}` without extra whitespace inside the braces so inserted commands follow common LaTeX style guides out of the box.